Appearance in Blazor Diagram Component

 How to update text overflow

 The TextOverflow property specifies how the overflowed content that is not displayed should be signaled to the user.
-The TextOverflow can have the following values.
+The TextOverflow property can have the following values.

 • Wrap: Wraps the text to next line, when it exceeds its bounds.